psychemedia/storytelling-notes/gwion-bach.md

 The skin was untied, and the opener of it saw the forehead of a boy, and he exclaimed, "See, here is a fair front !"

-"Fair Front [i.e. Taliesin] let his name be," said Elphin, raising him up between his hands, bewailing his misfortune, and pensively placed him in a pannier on one of his horses, and at the instant he made the horse canter that only trotted before, thus conducting him so softly as if he were sitting in the easiest chair that possibly could be, and thus carrying the boy, composed the verses called "The Consolation of Elphin," with an eulogy, anda prophecy of honourable advancement to him; and the Consolation was the first song made by Taliesin, and which was to console Elphin on the way home as he sorrowed at the loss of the drought of the wear ; and above all he was concerned that the fault and misfortune were attributed to him.
+"Fair Front [i.e. Taliesin] let his name be," said Elphin, raising him up between his hands, bewailing his misfortune, and pensively placed him in a pannier on one of his horses, and at the instant he made the horse canter that only trotted before, thus conducting him so softly as if he were sitting in the easiest chair that possibly could be, and thus carrying the boy, composed the verses called "The Consolation of Elphin," with an eulogy, and a prophecy of honourable advancement to him; and the Consolation was the first song made by Taliesin, and which was to console Elphin on the way home as he sorrowed at the loss of the drought of the wear ; and above all he was concerned that the fault and misfortune were attributed to him.
 The Consolation was to this effect :

 Fair Elphin cease to lament!
 Let no one be dissatisfied with his own,